oils-for-unix/oils/doc/options.md

 *Option groups* like `ysh:upgrade` are baked into the interpreter.
 What follows is an informal list of *kinds* of options, which are different categorization:

-- Groups: How much of Oil do you want to use?
+- Groups: How much of YSH do you want to use?
 - Kinds: Does this option affect parsing behavior, runtime behavior, or something else?